DivineOmega/DecentMessaging/README.md

 2. Download the latest version of `DecentMessaging.jar` from the [releases page](https://github.com/DivineOmega/DecentMessaging/releases).
 3. Double-click the downloaded file, or run it via the command line using `java -jar DecentMessaging.jar`.

+All peer-to-peer communication uses TLS with a transient self-signed certificate.
+A new certificate and random password are generated on each launch so no manual certificate management is required.

 ## Command Line Argumments

 By default, Decent Messaging will start using default ports, with a GUI to monitor and manage your Decent Messaging node.